Automattic/mcp-server-gravatar/README.md

    - Returns: Avatar image in PNG format

 6. `get_avatar_by_email`
-   - Retrieve the avatar image for a Gravatar profile using an email address.
-Returns a PNG image that can be displayed directly or processed further.
-Supports extensive customization options including size, fallback behavior, content rating filters, and default image styles.
+   - Retrieve the avatar image for a Gravatar profile using an email address
    - Required inputs:
      - `email` (string): The email address associated with the Gravatar profile.
 Can be any valid email format - the system will automatically normalize and hash the email for lookup.
    - Optional inputs: